 The horrendously translated and completely non-sequitur Spanish subtitles are only the cherry on top of one of the very best frames in the video.
 Alison is grumpy—after going clubbing, apparently?—so, BOOM.
 The poor trash can never had a chance.
 A 12-year-old hitting the town and later defacing public property?
 We’re almost ready to call Child Protective Services…

 …thankfully, this demon-child is temporarily preoccupied by the famous Chinese restaurant, “Chinese Food.”
-(The astute viewer might be confused, having heard that Alison sees “Chow, on [her] right,” to see the restaurant is not called Chow’s; this appears to be a mystery that will go unsolved for millenia.)
+(The astute viewer might be confused, having heard that Alison sees “Chow, on [her] right,” to learn that the restaurant is not called Chow’s; this appears to be a mystery that will go unsolved for millenia.)
 The plot now thickens.

 Clearly, the proprietors of the Chinese Food establishment are in violation of a number of child labor laws.
 At least this too-young girl looks like she’s having the time of her life…